cddc12346/ReverseEngineerMadness/HTB Cyber Apocalypse/README.md

 Decrypting:
 http://binholic.blogspot.com/2017/05/notes-on-abusing-exit-handlers.html

 Its possible to find fs:[0x30]  in the ld linker section.
-It is dynamic
+Its at a fixed offset from libc base.
 ```
 0x7f8d2160b000     0x7f8d217f2000 r-xp   1e7000 0      /home/kali/Desktop/HTB_Cyber/pwn_save_the_environment/libc.so.6